 California Canoe & Kayak

-California Canoe & Kayak is celebrating 40+ years!
-Now, conveniently next to Marco’s Café, we provide whitewater kayaking instruction, free demos, sales and service.
+California Canoe & Kayak is celebrating 47th years!
+Conveniently next to Marco’s Café, we provide whitewater kayaking instruction, free demos, sales and service.
 We are the Gold Country’s oldest whitewater kayaking school and are a Jackson Kayak Authorized dealer.
 800-366-9804